liuqx315/Multiscale-pattern/doc/guide/source/Organization.rst

 The overall organization of the ARKode package is as follows.
-The central integration module, implemented in the files ``arkode.h``, ``arkode_impl.h`` and ``arkode.c``, deals with the evaluation of integration stages, the modified Newton iteration process, estimation of the local truncation error, selection of step size, and interpolation to user output points, among other issues.
-Although this module currently relies on a modified Newton solver for any implicit systems of equations it encounters, it has no knowledge of the method being used to solve the linear systems that arise.
-For any given user problem, one of the linear system solver modules should be specified by the user, which is then invoked as needed during the integration process.
+The central integration module, implemented in the files ``arkode.h``, ``arkode_impl.h`` and ``arkode.c``, deals with the evaluation of integration stages, the nonlinear solver (if :math:`f_I(t,y)` is nonzero), estimation of the local truncation error, selection of step size, and interpolation to user output points, among other issues.
+ARKode currently supports both modified Newton and accelerated fixed-point solvers for these implicit problems.
+However, when using the modified Newton iteration, ARKode has flexibility in the choice of method used to solve the linear sub-systems that arise.
+Therefore, for any user problem invoking the modified Newton iteration, one of the linear system solver modules should be specified by the user, which is then invoked as needed during the integration process.

 At present, the package includes the following ARKode linear algebra modules, organized into two families.
 The *direct* family of